Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/messaging-api-reference.md

 {% endtabs %}

 ## Public Classes
-### AEPMessagingFCMPushPayload
+### MessagingPushPayload

 This is a helper class for extracting the data payload attributes from `RemoteMessage` which are used while creating the push notification.
-Create the instance of `AEPMessagingFCMPushPayload` in the `onMessageReceived` method using the below constructors.
+Create the instance of `MessagingPushPayload` in the `onMessageReceived` method using the below constructors.

 ### Constructor